mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 The office IT guy was me &mdash; nobody else knew how to set up our router, desktop, or print server if we were to move.
 And if the team can't print shipping labels, they can't fulfill orders.

 We ended up not having to move, but the experience made me never want to be in that situation again.
-It illustrated sharply how much risk I was taking on by centralizing so much of TinyPilot's operations in a single, small office.
+It illustrated how risky it was to centralize so much of TinyPilot's operations in a single, small office.

 ## A year of outsourcing